colour-science/colour/docs/tutorial.rst

 ``colour.continuous.Signal.range`` attribute.

-Describing the ``colour.continuous.Signal`` class is beyond the scope of this tutorial but we can illustrate its core capability.
+Describing the ``colour.continuous.Signal`` class is beyond the scope of this tutorial but the core capability can be described.

 .. code:: python